 Recipe Ingredients

-Just five basic ingredients needed to make this versatile and easy orange curd recipe.
-Fresh lemon, fresh navel oranges, butter, sugar and eggs,that’s all!
+There are just five basic ingredients needed to make this versatile and easy orange curd recipe: fresh lemon, fresh navel oranges, butter, sugar, and eggs.

 Recipe Instructions